OotyOoty

 Best for: Teams producing high volumes of ad creative for testing.

-Honest limitation: The creative quality is "good enough for performance ads," not "award-winning brand campaign."
+Honest take: The creative quality is "good enough for performance ads," not "award-winning brand campaign."
 The predictive scores are directional, not guaranteed.

 Pricing: Starter $29/mo.
 Professional $209/mo.
 Ultimate $449/mo.